Seong-Hyun-0224/mSpecFusion-Net/README.md

 ## License

-The code released in this repository will be distributed under a license to be specified at the time of release.
-Please refer back to this page or contact the corresponding author for licensing inquiries.
+The code in this repository is released ahead of the formal license designation, which is pending completion of intellectual property filings.
+Until a license file is added, the code is made available **for academic research and reproducibility purposes only**.
+For commercial use or redistribution, please contact the corresponding author.

 ---